zduguid/dvl-nav/README.md

 - IPython notebook for plotting DVL data -- notebook format encourages interaction with data visualization processing (and ensures that glider scripts are not burdened with any processing functions)

 ### `PathfinderEnsemble.py`
-- add `MultiIndex` functionality for hierarchical variable accessing (this is the pandas solution for working with higher dimensional datasets) (potentially add some helper functions here to make array access easier)
-- look into how importing and exporting csv files with MultiIndex works - might be better to pickle and un-pickle my own class objects (faster / more memory efficient / easier to work with in the future)
+- make "get_data" function that is more similar to the micron sonar function
+- remove the code that calls the `setattr` function (use get_data instead)
+- better documentation about how to use the software
+- turn this into a sub-method: # store parsed values in the data array
+- change name of velocity variables? (instead of beam1, beam2, etc., could use velocity1, velocity2, etc. which may be less confusing because only one of the four coordinate system options includes velocities along the beam axis)
 - think about what data-fields will be needed for on-board processing (not everything will be required and we want to be as light weight as possible)
 - add another dict attribute that keeps track of units?
-- determine how to access some of the more relevant variables from fixed_leader (i.e. coordinate_transformation, etc.) the answer might just be to do all the necessary parsing and transformation before saving to csv file format
+- determine how to access some of the more relevant variables from fixed_leader (i.e. coordinate_transformation, etc.) the answer might just be to do all the necessary parsing and transformation before saving to csv file format.
+Alternatively, can include the fixed leader variables in the ensemble itself.
 - add some of the fixed-leader variables to the dataframe (when combining multiple missions it is possible that these would change over-time, i.e. if the backseat driver sends a command to the DVL during the mission)

 ### `PathfinderTimeSeries.py`
 - encode various navigation functions (review Rich Matlab code for this)
 - test ensemble rollover works in case when 65535 ensembles occur
+- add additional class method constructors (checkout MicronTimeSeries)
+  - add 'from_csv'
+  - add 'from_csv_directory'
+  - add 'from_frames'
+  - note this is more complicated than the MicronSonar example because need to keep track of previous ensemble references